 “So is he who lays up treasure for himself, and is not rich toward God.”

-It’s not that we can’t have any stuff.
 Please know this and rest assured that you are not automatically more spiritual if you have less stuff.
 Neither should we assume that those who are blessed with an abundance of stuff have no spirituality or peace with God.

-Since I am the responsible party of my household to fix, repair, and or replace items in disrepair, I have discovered that the less stuff I possess, the more free time I can keep in my schedule for the things I enjoy most.
+Since I am the responsible party of my household to fix, repair, and/or replace items in disrepair, I have discovered that the less stuff I possess, the more free time I can keep in my schedule for the things I enjoy most.
 The more stuff I have equates to more of my time being possessed by my possessions to keep them all maintained and functioning.
-During those seasons of life when I’ve been responsible for two to three jobs, keeping up three vehicles and all our lawn equipment, providing pastoral care and preparing sermons, keeping up the maintenance of our residence and rental property, I had no margin in my schedule.
-And was thereby afforded very little peace in my day to day life.
+During those seasons of life when I’ve been responsible for two to three jobs, keeping up three vehicles and all our lawn equipment, providing pastoral care and preparing sermons, and maintaining our residence and rental property, I had no margin in my schedule.
+And was thereby afforded very little peace in my day-to-day life.
 Every fifteen-minute segment of time had to be productive.

 “Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses” (Luke 12:15).

-A quiet and well-mannered couple that was about thirty years older than us lived on the adjoining property and we shared a driveway.
+A quiet and well-mannered couple that was about thirty years older than us lived on the adjoining property, and we shared a driveway.
 This was their second home.
 With two homes, five vehicles, a boat, and many other possessions that demanded his time, the man of the house never seemed to slow down long enough to enjoy life.
 He seldom attended any worship services, and his job often demanded fifty hours a week.
-Sure, many would applaud his hard working efforts and some would even call it the American Dream.
+Sure, many would applaud his hard-working efforts; some would even call it the American Dream.